extensiblett/plane_cam.ros/README.md

 EN

 This ```.sdf``` file has been edited for PX4-Gazebo-ROS simulation.
 The default model publishes only the GStreamer plugin.
 The files were modified because we needed a high-quality camera simulation (e.g., for computer vision).
 Now, you can capture high-quality video.
+Geotagged configuration for the ROS plugin.
+The plane_cam is configured to look forward.
 Important: After running the following commands, any changes made to the ```worlds``` and ```models``` folders will be lost, and the system will revert to its default state.

 ```